-The tables on pages 9 and 10 give a brief summary of each investment fund available to you.
-Some funds carry medium or medium-to-high risks, but offer prospects of higher growth, and some funds are low risk but are likely to offer lower growth.
-There is a summary of the two key risks mentioned on page 6.
+The following table gives a brief summary of each investment fund available to you.
+Some funds carry medium or medium-to-high risks, but offer prospects of higher growth, and som funds are low risk but are likely to offer lower growth.

 You may welcome this range, but you may not like the idea that it is your responsibility to make a choice.
 We do not want you to feel worried about making a choice.
 We have made things easier for you by offering three Lifestyle options where you do not need to think about changing investment funds as you get near to your intended retirement age.
-But you still need to consider whether your Pension Account is building up as you had hoped.